wayslog/aster/README.md

 Aster is a light, fast and powerful cache proxy written in rust.

-It supports memcache/redis singleton/redis cluster protocol all in one.
-Aster can proxy with two models means:
+It supports `memcache`/`redis standalone`/`redis cluster` protocol all in one.
+Aster be use to proxy two cache models:

-1. proxy mode: the same with [twemproxy](https://github.com/twitter/twemproxy) but support multi-threads.
+1. proxy mode(aka: standalone): the same as [twemproxy](https://github.com/twitter/twemproxy) but with multi-threads.
-2. cluster mode: proxy requests to Redis cluster.
-Make redis cluster can be used to simple redis client. (which means that you can use redis non-cluster client access the redis cluster API).(Inspired with [Corvus](https://github.com/eleme/corvus))
+2. cluster mode: proxys requests to Redis cluster.
+Make redis cluster can be used by simple redis client. (that you can use the client without cluster support to access the redis cluster).(Inspired with [Corvus](https://github.com/eleme/corvus))

 ## Usage